-Because so many people are crammed into every nook and cranny (Singapore has an average density of 7,300 people per square kilometer), privacy and personal space are often ignored altogether.
-Don’t be shocked when someone stands just a little too close while speaking to you.Continue to 3 of 10 below.
+Since so many people are crammed into every nook and cranny (Singapore has an average density of 7,300 people per square kilometer), privacy and personal space are often ignored altogether.
+Don’t be shocked when someone stands too close while speaking to you.Continue to 3 of 10 below.

 03 of 10

-There is a fine line between being overly skeptical of strangers who make contact and showing yourself friendly.
-Seemingly pleasant cultural interactions often end with you picking up the check, or getting sucked into an elaborate scam.
+Seemingly pleasant cultural interactions often end with you picking up the check or getting sucked into an elaborate scam.
 You’ll feel like an ATM walking the street at times as every person within sight offers you something you don’t need or want, all at ten times the usual price.

 04 of 10